isaiRDZA/Obsidian_notes/ML/Maths/Linear Algebra/Indexing.md

-(Indecing is very useful as it allows you to select specific elemnts from an array.
+Indexing is very useful as it allows you to select specific elements from an array.
 It also lets you select entire rows/columns or planes.

 Let us select specific elements from the arrays as given
 ```Python